 The first time I saw Mike Krzyzewski coaching was 40 years ago, but I was unaware of the moment.

 On a fateful Jan.
 4, 1975 afternoon at Michigan State's Jenison Fieldhouse, nobody was aware how to spell or pronounce his name unless they were an Army basketball fan in the late 1960s.
-Krzyzewski was an Indiana first-year assistant under Hoosiers head coach Bobby Knight in the 1974-75 basketball season.
-He had played for Knight at Army, leading West Point to the 1969 NIT as a senior point guard.
-After fulfilling his five-year military commitment and his one season on Indiana's bench, he was named Army’s head coach.
+Krzyzewski had played for Bobby Knight at Army, leading West Point to the 1969 NIT as a senior point guard.
+After Krzyzewski fulfilled his five-year military commitment, he spent one year with Knight as an assistant and Indiana before he was named Army's head coach.

 The rest is history once he landed the Duke job for the 1980-81 season.